Where Did Donald Trump Go to College?

 Donald Trump speaks at a podium on his book, The Wealth Builders Blue PrintCredit: Carvalho / Contributor / FilmMagic / Getty Images

-• Trump, who is making his third run for president in 2024, went to Fordham University before transferring to the University of Pennsylvania.
+• Trump, who began his second presidential term in January 2025, went to Fordham University before transferring to the University of Pennsylvania.

 • He earned an economics degree from Penn’s prestigious Wharton School.